 Lyme disease bacteria – or Borrelia burgdorferi – live in the tick’s gut (if the tick is infected).
 So it takes some time for this bacterium to make its way to the tick’s mouthparts and into your bloodstream through the tick’s saliva.

-Tick removal is the very first step you should take to prevent a tick-borne illness like Lyme disease – using fine-tipped tweezers.
+Attached tick removal is the very first step you should take to prevent a tick-borne illness like Lyme disease – using fine-tipped tweezers clasped around the tick’s head and/or tick’s mouthparts.
 Source: CDC.gov.

 Thus, the risk of Borrelia bacteria getting into your body through tick saliva increases significantly if the tick is attached to you for more than 24-36 hours .